stevecooperorg/Subliviner/README.md

-An attempt to build software for composing and compiling novels, something like Scrivener, but using Sublime Text as the IDE and Multimarkdown as the markup language.
+An attempt to build software for composing and compiling novels, something like Scrivener, but using Sublime Text as the IDE and [Multimarkdown]() as the markup language.

 Strongly inspired by [Scrivener](), and [this article by Ian Hocking](http://ianhocking.com/2013/06/22/writing-a-novel-using-markdown/).

-It currently runs as a node.js grunt task.
+It currently runs as a [node][].js [grunt][] task.

 # To Install;

-- Install Node.js (I wrote this on v0.10.21) if you haven't already got it.
+- Install [Node]().js (I wrote this on v0.10.21) if you haven't already got it.
 - Clone this repo.
 - `npm install -i grunt-cli` to get the grunt task runner, if you haven't already got it.
 - Open a command window in `c:\wherever\you\cloned\the\repo\Compiler` and run `npm install` the packages.